Weekly Judicial Update - July 20, 2026

 For upcoming schedule of the committee, click here.

-Vacancies, Nominations, Confirmations:
+Current Status: Vacancies, Nominations, Confirmations:

-Currently (as of June 4, '25), there are 50 Article III (lifetime tenure) vacancies in the federal courts, including 4 in the appellate courts and 46 in the district courts.
-There have been 5 nominees to fill these vacancies, 1 in the appellate courts and 4 in the district courts.
-There have been no confirmations.
+As of July 20, 2026, there are 30 Article III (lifetime tenure) vacancies in the federal courts, including 4 in the appellate courts and 25 in the district courts and 1 in the U.S. Court of Int'l Trade.
+There are 11 nominees pending to fill these vacancies, 4 in the appellate courts, 6 in the district courts, and 1 in the Court of Int'l Trade.

 NationsCourts.com will note court vacancies, judicial nominations, and confirmations (or rejections) as they occur.
 See court nominations and confirmations included herein.